Are you looking for an insider’s travel guide on Edinburgh?

 We’ve been traveling 20 years and have come to rely on a few trusted websites that save us money and time when booking accommodation, flights, and car rental.
 Below are our preferred partners.
 If you book through these links, we do receive a small commission at no extra cost to you.
 It helps us continue to provide inspiring and helpful travel content for free on this site.

-Flights Tours in Edinburgh Car Rental Bio: A freelance writer and social media junkie, Jools runs Trains on the Brain, a blog dedicated to trains and the places they take you.
+Bio: A freelance writer and social media junkie, Jools runs Trains on the Brain, a blog dedicated to trains and the places they take you.
 He also looks after the social presence of the Train Chartering Company, who run all sorts of fun events on rails and offer travel on all of the world’s greatest luxury train rides.
 You can also go hangout with Jools on Facebook and follow him on Twitter.
-Pin to share:
+Pin to share: Do you have any travel tips for Edinburgh?

 Bio: A freelance writer and social media junkie, Jools runs Trains on the Brain, a blog dedicated to trains and the places they take you.
 He also looks after the social presence of the Train Chartering Company, who run all sorts of fun events on rails and offer travel on all of the world’s greatest luxury train rides.
 You can also go hangout with Jools on Facebook and follow him on Twitter.